markus41/portfolio/docs/architecture.md

 ## Execution Sequence

-1. External code calls `SolutionOrchestrator.handle_event()` with a team name and event.
+1. External code awaits `SolutionOrchestrator.handle_event()` with a team name and event.
 2. The `SolutionOrchestrator` forwards the event to the appropriate `TeamOrchestrator`.
 3. The team orchestrator dispatches the event to the matching agent using its `EventBus`.
 4. Agents may call tools, publish additional events or interact with AutoGen models.